Transactional Email API

 • to (required): Email address of the recipient

-• subject (required): Subject line of the email
+• subject (required, unless template_id is provided): Subject line of the email

-• body (required): Content of the email, which can be either a simple string or HTML.
+• body (required, unless template_id is provided): Content of the email, which can be either a simple string or HTML.
 In either case, Broadcast will wrap the content in the appropriate html and body tags.
 If you want to incorporate an entire HTML design, just send the contents within the body tag.

 • reply_to (optional): Reply-to email address for this transactional email